kenjyco/beu/README.rst

 -  There is a script to help you get all the system requirements installed
--  The ``beu`` module auto-imports several relevant modules as their preferred 2-character shortcuts for quick interaction
+-  The ``beu`` module auto-imports several relevant modules as their preferred 2-character (or 3-character) shortcuts for quick interaction
 -  The ``beu-ipython`` command is a shortcut to start an ``ipython`` session with the ``beu`` module imported before you see the shell prompt